 When players are traded, they often leave their families behind and stay in a hotel (paid for by their new team) for quite a while until they get settled in their new city.
 It’s a strange time that requires a lot of adjusting.

 “I’ve seen two things,” 14-year NBA veteran Caron Butler said.
-“I’ve seen guys go harder on the court to show their value, and I’ve seen guys say, ‘Fuck it,’ and not care at all.
+“I’ve seen guys go harder on the court to show their value, and I’ve seen guys say, ‘F*ck it,’ and stop caring.
 It’s absolutely a distraction because chemistry is at stake.
 A player may think, ‘Why should I care about these guys or wins or losses if I’m not going to be here?’”

 One common sentiment shared by players is that a dishonest front office can only make things worse.
 Honesty is the best policy when it comes to trade talks, because lies only create more tension and drama.

-“It depends on the way the front office staff communicates with that certain player,” Sacramento Kings guard Garrett Temple said.
+“It depends on the way the front office staff communicates with that certain player,” 10-year NBA veteran Garrett Temple said.
 “A lot of times, guys just want to be told the truth – no matter what that is.
 What upsets guys the most is when the GM or personnel people are saying one thing to their face and doing something totally different behind the scenes.”

-“What really causes team chemistry issues is when the front office hides [things] or lies about certain rumors,” former Denver Nuggets forward Jarnell Stokes added.
+“What really causes team chemistry issues is when the front office hides [things] or lies about certain rumors,” Jarnell Stokes added.
 “Word travels fast.
 I’ve yet to see a trade affect a team negatively based on chemistry, but it can affect individual players.”

 Stokes did add that sometimes a trade can be welcomed in a locker room, since NBA players are extremely competitive and want to win.
 If a deal brings in more talent and improves the roster, players may see the move as beneficial.
 However, some may still be upset (especially if the outgoing player was a locker-room favorite or veteran leader).